 We here at PrettySouthern.com aim to be a voice of the South, a place where your opinions can be heard.
 In 2010, Pretty Southern entered the blogosphere and social media.
-I, Lauren Morgan Patrick – with the help of my husband, friends, and fellow writers – launched this website as a home to tell stories, your stories, about the South.
+I, Lauren Morgan Patrick – with the help of my husband, friends, and this web design agency – launched this website as a home to tell stories, your stories, about the South.
 Being Southerners, born and raised in the South, hearing Southerners share their stories and love of this land is essential to our existence.

 Before March 18, 2015, our most popular post Words Only Southerners Say helped us to reach more than 100,000 people every year who want to relish in those glorious Southern phrases distinctly our own.
 In the past 24 hours, we’ve heard from more than 43,000 Southerners who all have opinions they wanted to share about the city of Charleston.

 A dear friend of Pretty Southern, whom most of y’all know by now, lived in Charleston for the past six months and decided that this city, your city, is not for her.
 After hearing her sentiments, I asked her if she would be willing to share her thoughts on Pretty Southern.
 It wasn’t about click bait, or yellow journalism; this was an opportunity for her to tell her story.
 We’ve all had different experiences unique to our own paths in life.
 Her experience in Charleston was her own.

 Our Pretty Southern blogger had the gumption to share her thoughts, then was vilified for them.